- Do you feel that your fitness level and conditioning have hit a plateau?

 The Takeaway From These HIIT Workouts

-When applying a pure HIIT workout into your training make sure you undulate the intensity to allow for sufficient recovery and optimize performance.
-I ended up including a progression of conditioning workouts here for you to essentially progress you up to a full blown HIIT workout.
+When applying HIIT workouts into your training make sure you undulate the intensity.
+This is because you want to allow for sufficient recovery and optimal performance.
+So I ended up including a progression of conditioning workouts here for you to progress you up to optimal conditioning.

-Be smart about your progressions and scale the intensity and volume to match your fitness and ability level until you are able to progress further.
-One way you can effectively undulate your intensity is to cycle through workouts 1, 2, and 3 in the order I’ve presented here on your conditioning days and that will take you a long way in terms of your MMA and Combat fitness needs.
+Be smart about your progressions.
+Scale the intensity and volume to match your fitness and ability level.
+You want to do this until you are able to progress further.
+One way you can effectively undulate your intensity is to cycle through workouts 1, 2, and 3 in the order I’ve presented here.

 Do you have some HIIT workouts of your own that you are currently using?
 Post up here below and tell us about it.